 Heche, 11 years DeGeneres' junior, claimed she was never truly a lesbian and shortly after their break-up married a man.
 (She had also dated a string of men before her relationship with DeGeneres.)
 The end of that relationship also got attention because of a nasty child custody fight in which Heche was portrayed as being mentally unstable.
 The media had a field day with Heche and her tabloid-worthy troubles.
 Her 2001 memoir was titled, somewhat appropriataely, Call Me Crazy.

 Since the break up Heche's career has been spent largely on TV, including roles in Nip/Tuck, HBO's Hung and the short-lived ABC series Men in Trees.
 She also appeared in the revival of the Broadway musical Twenthieth Century, which earned her a Tony nomination.
-She's presently in a relationship with her Men in Trees co-star Justin Tupper (pictured, left) who she had a child with two years ago.
+She's presently in a relationship with her Men in Trees co-star Justin Tupper (pictured, left) who she had a child with three years ago.